Heighburg History, Family Crest & Coats of Arms

 Early History of the Heighburg family

-Another 231 words (16 lines of text) covering the years 118 and 1180 are included under the topic Early Heighburg History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heighburg research.
+Another 110 words (8 lines of text) covering the years 118 and 1180 are included under the topic Early Heighburg History in all our PDF Extended History products and printed products wherever possible.

 Heighburg Spelling Variations